Editor’s Key Takeaways: Acrylic vs Metal Prints: Key Differences Explained

 Are acrylic or metal prints better?

-Do metal prints fade?
+Do metal prints fade in sunlight?